vaze-esha/BIE_thesis_replication_package/README.md

 ---

 - All numeric conversions are safeguarded by removing non-numeric characters before `destring`.
-- Care taken to avoid duplication and ensure clean merges.
 - `CESVersion` filters help address survey version inconsistencies.
 - All constructed proportions and log values are labeled for readability in output tables.
 - `total_asians` are excluded from `prop_nonwhite` variable by design.